SCLemon/MED/README.md

 ```
 https://platform.openai.com/

-(You should add this parameter and export it manually because Github does not allow developers to upload content about OpenAI Key)
+(You should add this parameter named as 'openaiKey' and export it manually because Github does not allow developers to upload content about OpenAI Key)
 ```

 Fugle API `API_KEY`